skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-3-specializations-with-truffle-dsl-typesystem.md

 we'll see some of them later,
 as we add more features to our EasyScript language.

-As always, all of the code from the article is [available on GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/tree/master/part-03/ReadMe.md).
+As always, all code from the article is
+[available on GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/tree/master/part-03/ReadMe.md).

 In the [next part](/graal-truffle-tutorial-part-4-parsing-and-the-trufflelanguage-class)